mexikoedi/mexikoedi.github.io/README.md

 My portfolio: https://mexikoedi.github.io

-This is my website which I programmed to learn a bit more about HTML, CSS and websites.
+This is my website which I programmed to learn a bit more about HTML, CSS, Bootstrap and websites.
 This was also made to list all my creations in one place and to be used as a portfolio.

 Feel free to add pull request or issues because I am still learning.